 Throughout your courses, you will acquire knowledge and skills related to basic computational, earth and life, physical or mathematical sciences.
 You will be introduced to the scientific method and the foundations of a range of science disciplines.
 This core knowledge and development of academic and scientific skills can help you acquire a job as a technician in a science-related field or allow you to advance your academic studies.

-At most colleges, you must take a set of general education classes in addition to your science coursework.
+At most colleges, you must take a set of general education courses in addition to your science coursework.
 These general education classes help make your college experience broader than simply learning about your chosen major.
-At the University of Alaska Fairbanks, students must take English, communication, humanities, social science, foreign language and mathematics classes in addition to their science courses.
-For the science portion, students must take courses in meteorology, biology, chemistry, geography or physics.
+At the University of Alaska Fairbanks, students must take English, communication, humanities, arts, social sciences, and mathematics classes in addition to their science courses.
+For the science portion, students can take courses in biology, chemistry, geography, and physics, among others.

 Further Education Options

 Many students obtain an associate degree in science if they plan to pursue a bachelor’s degree in biology, chemistry, agriculture, mathematics, engineering or physics.
-Students who want to further their studies in medicine, dentistry and veterinary medicine can also benefit from an associate degree in science.
+Students who want to further their studies in medicine, dentistry and veterinary medicine can also benefit from an associate degree in science by transferring credits or enrolling in a "pre-major" program, such as Southwestern Illinois College's associate in science degree in pre-veterinary medicine.

 - Jupiterimages/Brand X Pictures/Getty Images